160th Special Operations Aviation Regiment (Airborne): 1980s and 1990s

 Task Force 158 was the Army's only special operations aviation unit, and its members had already become recognized as the Army's premier aviation night fighters.
 Their capability was judged too useful to lose, and so instead of returning to the 101st, the pilots and modified aircraft became a new unit.
-(Original members of the Night Stalkers refer to it as "the day the Eagles came off".)
+Original members of the Night Stalkers refer to it as "the day the Eagles came off".

-Originally created as Task Force 160 when the 101st Airborne Division was commanded by Jack V. Mackmull from June 1980 to August 1981.
+They were originally created as Task Force 160, when the 101st Airborne Division was commanded by Jack V. Mackmull from June 1980 to August 1981.
 When the command was formally organized as a regiment, Mackmull was chosen to serve as its honorary colonel.

-The unit was officially established on 16 October 1981, when it was designated as the 160th Aviation Battalion.
+The unit was officially established on 16 October 1981, when it was designated the 160th Aviation Battalion.

-The 160th first saw combat during 1983's Operation Urgent Fury, the U.S. invasion of Grenada.
+In 1983, the 160th first saw combat during Operation Urgent Fury, the U.S. invasion of Grenada.

-In 1986, it was renamed the 160th Aviation Group (Airborne); and in May 1990, the 160th Special Operations Aviation Regiment (Airborne).
+In 1986, it was renamed the 160th Aviation Group (Airborne).
+In May 1990, their name changed to the 160th Special Operations Aviation Regiment (Airborne).
 As demand for highly trained special operations aviation assets bloomed, the regiment activated three battalions, a separate detachment, and incorporated one Army National Guard unit, the 1st Battalion, 245th Aviation (OK ARNG).

 In 1987 and 1988, its pilots took part in Operation Earnest Will, the protection of re-flagged Kuwaiti tankers in the Persian Gulf during the Iran–Iraq War.
-They flew from US Navy warships and leased oil barges in a secret sub-part called Operation Prime Chance, and became the first helicopter pilots to use night vision goggles and forward looking infrared (FLIR) devices in night combat.
+They flew from US Navy warships and leased oil barges in a secret sub-part called Operation Prime Chance.
+They became the first helicopter pilots to use night vision goggles and forward looking infrared (FLIR) devices in night combat.